kellrott/galaxy-tooldev-docs/docs/04_ToolWrapper.md

 http://www.devshed.com/c/a/Python/Templating-with-Cheetah/
 http://www.onlamp.com/pub/a/python/2005/01/13/cheetah.html

 A wrapper can provide a simple set of command lines to be executed.
 Or it can provide a more complex wrapper for which there is both a defined command line as well as a runner script which does additional task such file and config setup as well as simple SMP parallelization (as allowed by the GALAXY_SLOTS environment variable).
-In the case of the MuTect wrapper, the runner script ‘chunks’ the genome into intervals to be run under MuTect independently and concatenates the result VCF files at the end of the run.
+In the case of the MuTect wrapper, the runner script 'chunks' the genome into intervals to be run under MuTect independently and concatenates the result VCF files at the end of the run.

 Simple Wrapper
 Create a shell script with your variables in it and execute that shell script.
-The pattern to note is how the ‘configfiles’ stanza is used to create a shell script, which is executed with no arguments using the ‘command’ stanza.
+The pattern to note is how the 'configfiles' stanza is used to create a shell script, which is executed with no arguments using the 'command' stanza.

-The GATK’s BQSR program exemplifies this type of wrapper: https://github.com/ucscCancer/pcawg_tools/blob/master/tools/gatk_bqsr/gatk_bqsr.xml
+The GATK's BQSR program exemplifies this type of wrapper: https://github.com/ucscCancer/pcawg_tools/blob/master/tools/gatk_bqsr/gatk_bqsr.xml

 What follows is an annotated version of the GATK BQSR wrapper XML file: